chuyungtsai/Taiwan_PD_GWAS/README.md

 ## Data Statement
 All data used in this repository were generated using GP2-funded resources from the East Asian Parkinson’s Disease Genomics Consortium (EAPDGC), as part of the Global Parkinson’s Genetics Program (GP2).
-The underlying genotype and phenotype data are not distributed through this repository and can be accessed upon reasonable request to the EAPDGC/GP2 data access committees, in accordance with their data-sharing policies.
+Access to the individual-level data used in this article is coordinated by the corresponding authors and governed by the GP2 Tier 2 data access policy.
+Data access may be granted upon reasonable request, subject to approval and a Data Use Agreement signed by the applicant’s institution.

 ### Helpful links
 - [EAPDGC](https://www.thelancet.com/journals/laneur/article/PIIS1474-4422(21)00373-2/fulltext)